 Profile: Alison Rose Jefferson, Ph.D.

 Presently my research and professional interest revolves around the intersection of historical memory, American history, the African American experience in Southern California during the twentieth century great migration and Jim Crow era, heritage conservation, spatial justice and cultural tourism.
 I am also interested in the experiences of people of African descent in other global settings.
 I recently earned my doctorate in History (in the primary fields of Public History and American History) at the University of California, Santa Barbara (UCSB).

-Along with other work activities utilizing my knowledge and skills expertise, I am preparing the book manuscript with the working title of “Leisure’s Race, Power and Place: The Recreation and Remembrance of African Americans in the California Dream” (working title) for publication with University of Nebraska Press.
+Along with other work activities utilizing my knowledge and skills expertise, I am preparing the book manuscript with the working title of “Leisure’s Race, Power and Place: The Remembrance of African Americans in the California Dream” (working title) for publication with University of Nebraska Press.
 This study examines how African Americans pioneered leisure in American’s “frontier of leisure” through their attempts to create communities and business projects, in conjunction with the growing African American population of Southern California during the nation’s Jim Crow era.
 The places I examines illustrate a range of kinds of leisure production purposes and societal encounters.
 Through struggle over them, African Americans helped define the practice and meaning of leisure for the region and the nation, confronted the emergent power politics of leisure space, and set the stage for the sites as places for remembrance of invention and public contest.
 My research extends the narrative of the African American experience in American historical writings and memory of California, and the U.S. in general by expanding the examination of the struggle for leisure and public space for all Americans within long civil rights movement.